-I’m a screenwriter based in Wales.
-I’ve written a couple of short films, episodes for CBBC’s The Sparticle Mystery, two episodes of Hinterland (Y Gwyll), and I’m the creator and lead writer of Wolfblood, a supernatural drama for CBBC that’s currently preparing for it’s fifth season… And I have the usual clutch of film and television projects in development.
+I’m a screenwriter, currently based in Sussex, England.
+I’ve written a couple of short films, episodes for CBBC’s The Sparticle Mystery, two episodes of Hinterland (Y Gwyll), and I’m the creator and lead writer of Wolfblood, a supernatural drama for CBBC that’s currently in it’s fifth season… And I have the usual clutch of film and television projects in development.

 As a child, my primary interest was science fiction: later I moved onto superheroes and action movies.
 Most of my work falls somewhere in the area of crime, thriller, action, SF, or psychological horror.
 Mostly I write about ordinary people being tested to the limit by extraordinary situations, with a bit of humour and some nerdy in-jokes.

 I’ve also written about fifty published short stories, co-written a radio play with Ruth Jones, and wrote a novel, Falling, which was long-listed for Welsh Book Of The Year 2004, and which you can still get as an e-book –